joeduffy/slice.net/README.md

     Slice<byte> bytes = new Slice<byte>(bb);

 Now given a Slice, we can write APIs that work across all of these memory types.
-For example, to print the characters we can use the Length plus indexer:
+For example, to print the elements we can use the Length plus indexer:

     void PrintSlice<T>(Slice<T> slice) {
         for (int i = 0; i < slice.Length; i++) {